-Eyes are very sensitive organs and need certain nutrients in order to function well.
+Eyes are very sensitive organs and need certain nutrients to function well.
 Fortunately, avocados contain two such nutrients.
-First, they contain more carotenoid lutein than any other fruit.
+First, they provide more carotenoid lutein than any other fruit.
 Lutein reduces the risk of macular degeneration as well as cataracts and promotes overall eye health.
-It also contains zeaxanthin, which along with lutein helps protect the eye from harmful light waves.
-By making sure your food is rich in these two nutrients, you are assuring your eyes and your vision will age well along with you.
+It also contains zeaxanthin, which, along with lutein, helps protect the eye from harmful light waves.
+By making sure your food is rich in these two nutrients, you are assuring your eyes, and your vision will age well along with you.

 2. Great Heart and Brain Health

 This tasty fruit is full of monounsaturated fat, which is a healthy fat.
 Monounsaturated fats help balance your cholesterol levels.
 They not only increase your good cholesterol levels but keep your harmful cholesterol levels within the normal range.
 Eating one avocado will provide you with 30 percent of your daily need for this healthy fat.
 By keeping your cholesterol down, it will prevent your arteries from being clogged and help prevent strokes, heart attacks, and pulmonary embolisms.

 Another way this green fruit helps cholesterol levels is by providing 25 milligrams of a beta-sitosterol, which is a natural plant sterol that helps balance cholesterol levels.

 Avocados are rich in Vitamin E and folate, which protect your heart from disease, clots, and blockages.
 With heart disease being one of the world's worst killers, we need to make sure we are taking good care of our hearts.